The Society of Behavioral Medicine, Inc.

-Permanent councils of the society include: Education, Training & Career Development, Membership, Publications & Communications, Council on SIGs and Scientific and Professional Liaison.
+Permanent councils of the society include: Education, Training & Career Development; Health Policy; Membership; Publications & Communications; Council on SIGs; and Scientific and Professional Liaison.

 Each permanent council will have no fewer than five members.
 One member will be appointed Chairperson by the President-Elect and approved by a majority vote of the Board of Directors.
 The President-Elect shall maintain balanced professional representation of the Board by appointing council chairs representing diverse disciplines in the behavioral and biomedical fields.
 All Council chairs and council members must be members of the Society in good standing.
 The council chair will be responsible to appoint members to their council with final approval by the Board.
 The council chair and council members will serve a three-year term.